+Based on the input the rapporteur suggests the following:

+Use the current structure as baseline and discuss how to correct it.

 As discussed offline several times in the recent RAN2 meetings, the structure would also become simpler and more easily extensible if one can remove one of the three levels in which the resources are currently configured.
 As a matter of fact, it seems to be easily possible to remove the resource setting (CSI-ResourceConfig) and to push the few remaining fields down into the resource set.